 Most polymer manufacturing operations in Western Australia are located in the Perth metropolitan region.
 These factories can be noisy, warm and in some cases noxious fumes may be released in the manufacturing process.
 Protective clothing, such as overalls, safety glasses and masks, is often required.
 Polymer factory workers may be required to stand for long periods, and some bending and lifting may also be required.
 Shift work is common in this industry and may include working nights and on weekends.

 The specific machinery used in a polymer factory may vary, depending on the type of product being manufactured.
 Machinery may be used for tasks such as melting raw materials, injecting molten plastic into moulds, shaping a product by blowing air into it and for packing finished products.
 In some cases, polymer factory workers may use small hand and power tools, as well as measuring equipment, such as scales and tape measures, and other quality control equipment.

 Education and training

-You can also complete a traineeship.
-The operator - injection moulding, or process technician - injection moulding traineeships usually take 12 to 24 months to complete and are both available as school-based traineeships.
+The traineeships usually take 12 to 24 months to complete, and the level 2 traineeships are available as school-based traineeships.